GaganpreetKhurana/CodeZone/README.md

   <li>Install setup and link mongodb to the database [Documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) </li>
   <li>Give command nodemon index.js that will start the backend server.</li>
   <li>Open New Terminal and give command nodemon server.js to run code editor server.</li>
+  <li>Open New Terminal and give command nodemon chatServer.js to run Chat Functionality.</li>
   <li>On any browser visit localhost:8000 you will see the content there</li>
 </ul>